TomGKennedy/TerraLeastPrivScan/README.md

 Least Privileges Code Scanner scans your code at the Terraform planning stage and informs you of what permissions you need in order to apply the changes to your environment/infrastructure.

 ### Capabilities:
-* scan Terraform code
+* Scan Terraform code
-* find action requests
+* Find action requests
-* find lowest required privileges
+* Find lowest required privileges
-* make a request template with the required privileges
+* Make a request template with the required privileges

 ## Prerequisites:
-* Python
 * Terraform
-* AWS CLi
 * AWS IAM
+* CLI
 ## Deploy:

     enter code here